aws-samples/aws-datasync-migration-workshop/workshops/nfs-million-files/module6/README.md

 Run the **describe-task-execution** command again, with the latest task execution id, to get the duration for the prepare phase.
 How does this compare to the previous execution?

 You should see the prepare time has been reduced significantly.
 This is because the DataSync task only scanned files in the /d0001/dir0001/ directory, which is only about 500 files.
-Using include filters, you were able to significantly reduce the scope of the DataSync task, without have to use a new task.
+Using include filters, you were able to significantly reduce the scope of the DataSync task, without having to create a new task.

 ## Module Summary

 In this module, you re-ran the copy task for **fs2** to get incremental changes to the file system.
-You saw how include filters can be used to limit the scope of an existing task and thus reduce overall processing times.
+You also saw how include filters can be used to limit the scope of an existing task and thus reduce overall processing times.

 In the next module, you will go through the steps to clean up resources from this workshop.